TANVIDIXIT2804/Automated-2x2-Jigsaw-Puzzle-Solving-using-Computer-Vision/README.md

 A function is a permutation invariant if its output does not change by changing the ordering of its input.
 A jigsaw puzzle is also permutation invariance.
 No matter what the ordering of puzzle pieces are the output would always be fixed.

+Overview of the code:
+Here we first took a dataset of normal images to create a dataset of shuffled 2x2 images.
+We conducted this data generation by diving the images into 2x2 grid format and then shuffle it randomly to store in the new dataset.
+This dataset was then divided for training and testing datasets.
+We then trained a model to rearrange this shuffled image to the original form while storing the position of the image pices in an array format.
+We then tested this model on the test set accessed by the label number of the image.

 Inputs:

 ![image](https://user-images.githubusercontent.com/76091761/234572368-361a59f0-eb1e-42d3-8056-4177257018a0.png)